OSGeo/OSGeoLive-doc/doc/quickstart/eoxserver_quickstart.rst

   :alt: EOxServer demonstration embedded client outlines

 When the Download Tool is enabled, a query to the server is sent.
-This query include s the selected time of interest and bounding box.
+This query includes the selected time of interest and bounding box.
 The results are shown in the Download widget, where you can select the format, projection and datasets to download.